Trams in Gdańsk: Introduction of electric trams

-In 1894, the Berlin-founded company AEG acquired "Danziger Strassen Eisenbahn".
-Subsequently, the company decided to electrify the tramway network.
+In 1894, the Berlin-founded company AEG acquired Danziger Strassen Eisenbahn.
+The company then decided to electrify the tramway network.
 The first regular electric trams were launched on 12 August 1896 on the lines to Orhra and Schidlitz.
-The first electric tram to Langfuhr was delayed until 28 August 1986 due to problems with infrastructure.
-All horsecar lines were electrified by the end of the year, and the network was expanded to link the new Main station with Kohlenmarkt.
-As well, the line from Fischmarkt was expanded to Stadtgraben (Podwale Grodzkie).
-After all tracks were electrified, AEG conferred the tramway network to the administration of "Allgemeine Strassen und Eisenbahn Gesellschaft".
+The first electric tram to Langfuhr was delayed until 28 August due to problems with infrastructure.
+All horsecar lines were electrified by the end of the year, and the network was expanded to link the new main station with Kohlenmarkt.
+Also at this time, the line from Fischmarkt was expanded to Stadtgraben (now Podwale Grodzkie).
+After all tracks were electrified, AEG transferred the tramway network administration to Allgemeine Strassen und Eisenbahn Gesellschaft.

-In 1899 in Neufahrwasser (Nowy Port), a new tramway company was created called "Danziger Elektrische Strassenbahn".
-In 1900, it opened two lines from Langfuhr to Brösen (modern Brzeźno) and from Brösen through Neufagrwasser to Schichau shipyard.
-The line headed towards the city center was later expanded to Kassubischer Markt, and subsequently through Pfefferstadt to ulica Szeroka up to the Żuraw.
+In 1899 in Neufahrwasser (now Nowy Port), a new tramway company was created called Danziger Elektrische Strassenbahn.
+In 1900, it opened two lines from Langfuhr to Brösen (now Brzeźno) and from Brösen through Neufagrwasser to Schichau shipyard.
+The line towards the city center was later expanded to Kassubischer Markt, and subsequently through Pfefferstadt to ulica Szeroka up to the Żuraw.
 This company had a tram depot near Fischmeisterweg.
-In 1903, both aforementioned businesses merged to form "Danziger Elektrische Strassenbahn A.G.", headquartered in Langfuhr.
+In 1903, the two tramway companies merged to form Danziger Elektrische Strassenbahn A.G., headquartered in Langfuhr.
 In 1904, tracks were built on the Irrgartenbrücke (Błędnik viaduct), linking the tracks on Grosse Allee (Wielka Aleja) with the tracks on Stadtgraben (Podwale Grodzkie).
-On 18 July 1908, the line from Am Markt (Oliva, modern Stary Rynek Oliwski) through ulica Pomorska to Glettkau (Jelitkowo) was launched.
+On 18 July 1908, the line from Am Markt (Oliva, now Stary Rynek Oliwski) through ulica Pomorska to Glettkau (Jelitkowo) was opened.

 Trams during World War I

 On 1 May 1914, the lines were numbered, replacing the signs marking the terminuses.
 In February 1917, a lack of coal and spare parts began to cause failures and derailments.
-A crisis set in in January 1918, and several lines were suspended.
+In January 1918, several lines were suspended.